 12 FAM 234.1 DS Decision and Review

-a.
-When DS/SI/PSS concludes that the issuance or retention of a security clearance is not clearly consistent with the national security interests of the United States, DS/SI/PSS shall forward a recommendation for denial or revocation of security clearance, together with all relevant material, to DS/SI (or designee) for referral to the director (DS/DSS) for consideration.

 b.
+If the applicant chooses to continue with the security clearance processing after being so advised, or when DS/SI/PSS concludes that the issuance or retention of a security clearance by an employee is not clearly consistent with the national security interests of the United States, DS/SI/PSS will forward a recommendation for denial or revocation of security clearance, together with all relevant material, to the senior coordinator for Security Infrastructure (DS/SI) for referral to the director (DS/DSS) for consideration.

+c.
 If the director (DS/DSS) approves the recommendation, DS/SI/PSS will notify the individual, in writing, of the decision to deny or revoke that individual’s security clearance.
-The notification will provide as comprehensive and detailed an explanation of the basis for the decision as the national security interests of the United States and other applicable law permits.
-The letter will also advise the individual of his or her right to:
+The notification will provide as comprehensive and detailed a written explanation of the basis for the decision as the national security interests of the United States and other applicable law permit.
+An individual whose security clearance was denied or revoked must acknowledge receipt of notification within 10 days by returning a written memorandum, which will be provided by DS/SI/PSS with the notification letter.
+If the individual wishes to request any documents, records, and/or reports upon which the denial or revocation was based, and/or the entire investigative file, he or she must do so with the acknowledgement of receipt.
+At the same time, the individual must also advise whether he or she requests a review of the decision and/or whether he or she intends to submit a written reply to the decision.
+Consistent with E.O.
+12968, as amended, the notification letter will advise the individual of his or her right to:

 (1) Be represented by counsel or other representative at his or her own expense;

 (2) Request, in writing and within 10 days of receipt of the letter, any documents, records, and reports upon which the denial or revocation of eligibility is based, to the extent that the documents would be provided if requested under the Freedom of Information Act (5 U.S.C.
-552) or the Privacy Act (3 U.S.C.
+552) or the Privacy Act (5 U.S.C.
 552a).
-If so requested, DS will endeavor to provide the documents within 30 days; and
+If so requested, DS/SI/PSS will endeavor to provide the documents within 30 days;

-c.
+e.
 If the individual is represented by counsel or other representative, the representative does not have a right to have access to or to review any material.
-However, to the extent authorized by the individual and the Department, the representative may review material that the individual has access to pursuant to 12 FAM 234.1 paragraph b (3)(b) above if he or she is properly cleared.
+However, to the extent authorized by the individual and the Department, the representative may review material that the individual has access to pursuant to 12 FAM 234.1 paragraph c(3) above if he or she is properly cleared.

-e.
-Other than as provided in subsections 12 FAM 234.1 paragraph b(2) and (3), neither Executive Order 12968 nor these procedures authorizes the individual to request information or other forms of “discovery”.

 g.
+Other than as provided in subsections 12 FAM 234.1 paragraph c(2) and (3), neither Executive Order 12968, as amended, nor these procedures authorizes the individual to request information or other forms of “discovery”.

+i.
 Review of denial or revocation.
-When review is requested pursuant to subsection 12 FAM 234.1 paragraph b(3)(a), the assistant secretary for Diplomatic Security will review the director’s decision and the individual's reply, if any.
+When review is requested pursuant to subsection 12 FAM 234.1 paragraph c(4), the Assistant Secretary for Diplomatic Security (DS) will review the director’s decision and the individual's reply, if any.
 DS will provide the individual with written notice of and reasons for the results of the review and, where appropriate, of the right to appeal as provided in 12 FAM 234.2.

 12 FAM 234.2 Inspector General Review of Alleged Reprisal